downlinko/downlinko.github.io/_posts/development/python/2018-10-01-download-install-anaconda-windows.md

 ## What is Anaconda?

 [Anaconda](https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)){:target="_blank"} is a distribution of the Python and R programming languages.
-It focuses on data science and machine learning related applications.
+It focuses on **data science and machine learning** related applications.

-Anaconda includes more than 250 popular data science packages.
+The distribution includes more than 250 popular data science packages.

-It is free and open source and maintained by Anaconda Inc. A software development and consulting company based in Austin, Texas, USA.
+Anaconda is free and open source and maintained by Anaconda Inc. A software development and consulting company based in Austin, Texas, USA.

 ## Step #1: Download